-Kenyon College is an institution committed to personal and intellectual development.
-As members of the college community, students are expected to act in a manner consonant with an effective learning environment, one based on mutual respect, in which all members can develop to their full potential.
+Kenyon College is committed to personal and intellectual development.
+As members of the College community, students are expected to act in a manner consonant with an effective learning environment where all members can develop to their full potential.
 As is the case with staff and faculty, students enjoy certain rights.
-They are also expected to abide by college policies and regulations - rules geared to the furtherance of an effective educational community.
-The following handbook sets forth the specific rights and responsibilities for the students of Kenyon College.
+Students are also expected to abide by College policies and regulations, which have been implemented to facilitate a productive learning environment.